 In the aftermath of catastrophic loss, it is natural to speculate, to retrace the preceding events, to root around in the morass known as, What if?

-These are hard, hard questions and I believe most of us ask them at some point in our loss journey.
 In the first weeks after Hans left us, I replayed the whole sequence of events leading up to the crash over and over, looking for a way to make it not to have happened.
 How crushing it was to fail over and over again and have my boy end up dead once more.

 To have anything near a sense of peace regarding the question of What if? we must let go of the hypothetical.
 There is no end to the alternate scenarios we can imagine on a sleepless night.
 Instead of trying to orchestrate a replacement reality, one where everything turns out alright, we must submit to not having the answers we seek.
 We must rest in the fact that we will understand it all when we see the Lord.

 We cannot, in this life, have full and satisfying answers to What if? questions.
 The answers are elusive because they are infinite.
 Every shift in circumstances causes a chain reaction of new variables.
 There are no answers to What if? because it is a question that seeks to reconcile events and contingencies that did not happen.
 Even if God gave us the answers, we could not comprehend them.
 And we would still miss our children.
 They would still be gone.

 Give the What if?s over to God for safe keeping.
 They are too heavy for you to carry.
 In time He will make His purposes known.

 He loves you and He’s got it all worked out.